'We'll hand over keys when other illegal buildings are demolished'

-In a letter to the chief minister and municipal commissioner, a Campa Cola resident, on behalf of the affected parties, has written that they would hand over their house keys only if all illegal buildings in the city are demolished
+In a letter to CM and BMC commissioner, a Campa Cola resident, on behalf of affected parties, has written that they would hand over their house keys only if all illegal buildings in Mumbai are demolished

 In a last salvo to save their homes, residents of the disputed flats in Worli’s Campa Cola society have targeted all other illegal buildings in the city.
 Residents have asked the BMC to legally commit to taking action on all illegal buildings in the city, upon which they would hand over the keys to their flats.